- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

 - enhancing immune function

-Fiber comes in two different forms: soluble and insoluble.
+Fiber comes in two forms: soluble and insoluble.
 Both types are important for good nutrition.

-Soluble fiber can dissolve in water and gastrointestinal fluids.
-When you consume soluble fiber, the colon breaks it down into a gel that’s then digested by gut bacteria.
+Soluble fiber can dissolve in water and GI fluids.
+When you consume soluble fiber, your colon breaks it down into a gel that’s then digested by your gut bacteria.

-You can find soluble fiber in foods like:
+You can find soluble fiber in foods such as:

 - oats